-Follow the directions on the package of the noodles or pour boiling water over rice noodles and let them soak just until they are pliable (about 7-8 minutes) They don’t need to be totally soft, as they will soften as you sauté them.
+Pour boiling water over rice noodles and let them soak until they are pliable (about 7-8 minutes) but not overly soft.
+Or follow the directions on the package.
+Each brand is different.
+They don’t need to be fully soft, as they will soften as you sauté them.

 Then place everything by the stove and cook it up!

 - If going for a vegan pad thai, make the vegan fish sauce recipe ahead, it’s actually quite good, and keeps for months.